Speeding fines have increased

 ||If you enjoy Carlton's inimitable style of writing, you'll love his motoring column - to have each one delivered straight to your door every month, subscribe to Saga Magazine today!

-Essential tips you cannot ignore if you want to beat the smart motorway cameras
+Essential tips you can't ignore if you want to beat the smart motorway cameras

 Disqualification from driving vs penalty points